 - Simple Solution Extreme Pet Stain & Odor Remover

 One more important step: After enzymatic cleaning and full drying, apply a small amount of Feliway Spray to the cleaned area.
 You’re replacing the territorial scent signal with a calming facial pheromone signal.
-This two-step approach — Enzymatic Breakdown followed by pheromone overlay — is the most effective cleaning protocol I’ve found in clinical practice.
+For room-level support, compare our guide to the best cat calming diffusers, especially if spraying is linked to moving, outdoor cats, or multi-cat tension.

 What to avoid: